nims11/nims11.github.com/content/video-game-log.md

 - Nice music, not surprising since Laura Shigihara has been involved with this game.
-- The game feels a bit childish.
-Puzzles are unoriginal and not very fun.
+- Puzzles are unoriginal and not very fun.
 There are many annoying things within the gameplay which could have been solved by small QoL features.